-Cnova monitors capital on the basis of the carrying amount of equity plus its loans (including current account related to the cash-pool due from Casino), less cash and cash equivalents as presented on the face of the balance sheet.
+Cnova monitors capital on the basis of the carrying amount of equity plus its loans (including current account agreement with Casino Finance), less cash and cash equivalents as presented on the face of the balance sheet.

 Management assesses Cnova's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 Cnova manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, Cnova may adjust its dividend policy, issue new shares, or sell assets to reduce debt.